AdesisNetlife/croak/README.md

 #### Croakfile API

 The Croakfile API inherits from Grunt API.
 You can do the same thing in a Gruntfile.
-Please, see the [Grunt API][9] for more information
+Please, see the [Gruntfile documentation][13] for more information

 Additionally, Croak provides the next useful and Grunt missing API